ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/README.md

-# Constrained Increase of the Congestion Window
+# Increase of the Congestion Window when the Sender Is Rate-Limited

 This is the working area for the individual Internet-Draft, "Constrained Increase of the Congestion Window".